-The consultation proposals do not outline what a Family Hub model would affect services in Maidstone and how the model will affect current services.
+The consultation proposals do not outline what impact a Family Hub model would have on current services in Maidstone.

 It is important to consider services users - in terms of current and future need.
 This should be data led and consultative to understand what services local people need and how they want to access them.
 This process should remain under review.
-There needs to be processes in pace for information sharing with district so it remains legal but doesn't present a barrier
+There need to be processes in place for information sharing with districts, so it remains legal but doesn't present a barrier.